PRP for Hair Loss: Is It Worth the Money?

 - Prolong the growth cycle so hairs stay longer before shedding

 In short, it’s not regrowing dead follicles.
 It’s waking up the ones that are still alive but underperforming.
+This is similar to how minoxidil stimulates hair growth, but via a different mechanism — using your body’s own growth factors instead of a topical chemical.

 This is why it works best early — when follicles are thinning, not gone.